 Sunchokes prefer full sun and loose, well-drained soil.

-Personally, we grow sunchokes along fences in different spots of our perennial garden.
-They serve a triple purpose for us: a privacy screen, a flower, and an edible tuber that we can harvest in late fall or early spring before anything else is ready.
+We grow sunchokes along fences in different spots of our perennial garden.
+They serve a triple purpose: a privacy screen, a flower, and an edible tuber that we can harvest in late fall or early spring before anything else is available.

 Spring planting can also be done by planting just a piece with a growing eye on it.
-Here I did an experiment, I actually dug up a tuber that was planted a few weeks prior and divided it.
+In the picture above I did an experiment, I actually dug up a tuber that was planted a few weeks prior and divided it.
 All of them grew and produced, which leads us to the next topic.

 Sunchokes will grow and multiply from the smallest piece left in the ground.
-Choose a side for sunchokes where they can spread a bit but not overtake your vegetable garden.
+Choose a site for sunchokes that will not overtake your vegetable garden.

-If in doubt use a raised bed with a chicken wire bottom.
-The chicken wire stops the plants from running away.
-A simple raised bed will not hold them.
-However, you can dig up those that come up outside the raised bed and either use them in the kitchen or share with other gardeners.
+If in doubt, use a raised bed with a 1/4″ wire mesh bottom.
+The hardware cloth stops the plants from running away.
+A raised bed without wire mesh will not stop the aggressive grower from getting out of the box.

 Caring for sunchokes during the summer

 Sunchokes are drought-tolerant but will produce better with a regular water supply.
-Personally, we mulch them, to retain moisture, and water only the raised bed as needed.
+We mulch them to retain moisture and water only the ones growing in the raised bed as needed.

 Harvesting Sunchokes

-For harvesting use a spading fork and gently lift the soil.
-Make sure to catch all the tubers, those that are trying to run away too.
-Not sure though if that is possible, there always seem to be some that are overlooked and will only show next spring.
+For harvesting, use a spading fork and gently lift the soil.
+Try to catch all the tubers, including those that are attempting to run away.
+I’m not sure, though, if that is possible.
+There always seem to be some that are overlooked and will only show next spring.
+Remember to plant some deep and mulch for next year’s harvest.

-They can be eaten raw, cooked, baked, and fermented.
+Sunchokes can be eaten raw, cooked, baked, pickled, and fermented.

-They are so tasty baked with some olive oil for 30-40 minutes.
-It is best to add them to a vegetable tray as part of a meal, not a whole side dish.
+They are yummy baked with olive oil for 30-40 minutes.
+They are best added to a vegetable tray as part of a meal, not a whole side dish.
 Remember, they can produce a lot of gas.
-Combined with other root vegetables like beets, carrots, or potatoes, they make a yummy addition.
+They make a yummy addition with other root vegetables like beets, carrots, or potatoes.

 Sunchokes are also very delicious in vegetable curries, soups, and stews.
 A little goes a long way.
 We love the taste and look forward to enjoying them.
 I just add a tuber or two to a favorite recipe.

-Sunchokes can also be fermented.
+Ferment and pickle sunchokes.
+Fermented sunchokes taste yummy, but they also do not last long.
+Fermenting small batches is helpful.
 The Fermented Vegetables book has a recipe for that.
-Or just make your own creation, fermenting is simple.
+Or make your own creation, look for ideas in the blog post fermenting is simple.

 Do you grow Sunchokes or Jerusalem Artichokes?
 What is your favorite way to use them?